SrinivasDhulipalla/lucene_example/README.md

 key413 | Person{name='Tom413 Zhou', email='tzhou413@example.com', address='413 Lindon St, Portland_OR_97413', revenue='413000'} | 0.07806893
 key490 | Person{name='Tom490 Zhou', email='tzhou490@example.com', address='490 Lindon St, Portland_OR_97490', revenue='490000'} | 1.7481685

-Note: found a lot due to search by "example.com", because personIndex is using standard analyzer for field "email".
+# Note: This search found many because the personIndex uses the StandardAnalyzer for "email", which tokenizes email field, returning match for all emails with "@example.com".

 step 4: Execute Lucene query from client by executing a function on the server
 ------------------------------------------------------------------------------